Deviled Eggs Dip

 • Chives – Chopped fresh chives for color and oniony flavor.

-1. Boil the eggs: Put eggs in a saucepan and cover with cold water.
-Bring to a boil over medium-high heat.
-Once it boils, turn to medium heat and simmer for two minutes.
-Then, remove the pot from the heat and let the eggs cook for 11 minutes.
-Pour out the hot water and put the eggs in a bowl of ice water for 10 minutes.
+• Boil the eggs: I put the eggs in a saucepan and cover them with cold water.
+Next, I bring it to a boil over medium-high heat.
+Once it boils, I turn it to medium heat and simmer for two minutes.
+Then, I remove the pot from the heat and let the eggs cook for 11 minutes.
+I pour the hot water and put the eggs in a bowl of iced water for 10 minutes.

-3. Mix it up: After, scrape the mixture from the processor into the bowl with the egg whites and stir it together.
+• Mix it up: I scrape the mixture from the processor into the bowl with the egg whites and stir to combine.
 Season it with salt and pepper, and add the chives before stirring again.

-4. Garnish and serve: Finally, garnish with a sprinkle of paprika and chives on top and serve with crackers, veggies, or bread.
+• Garnish and serve: Finally, I garnish the dip with a sprinkle of paprika and chives on top and serve it with crackers, veggies, chips, or bread.

 Expert tip

-You can also peel your egg underwater, which works well.
-Or crack your egg gently and use a spoon to slide between the shell and the egg white.
+Before the jar trick I used to crack my egg gently and use a spoon to slide between the shell and the egg white.
 Rotate the egg, and the spoon should release the shell.
 It works most of the time if you are really careful.
 My favorite way before I found the jar trick was to roll it on the counter.
 Just tap it a few times and then roll it back and forth while pressing gently, and the shell comes right off.

 Recipe variations and add-ins: